tpakeman/project_time_tracking/README.md

 ### Bugs
 * It takes multiple clicks to start the timer
-* Switching should update the timer too
+* Timer continues when paused